sbrl/Pepperminty-Wiki/README.md

 The repository also has (semi) regular releases that are (mostly) guaranteed to be stable.
 You can get the latest one from the [releases page](https://github.com/sbrl/Pepperminty-Wiki/releases).
 The latest release comes with all the latest plugin releases too!

 #### From the downloader
 If you want to choose which modules you want in your wiki, you can use the downloader.
 This lets you choose the modules you want - the system will automatically build the a customised copy just for you!
-The downloader will be updated on each release (if it hasn't been upadted please open an issue).
+The downloader will be updated on each release (if it hasn't been updated please open an issue).

 You can find it here: [Pepperminty Wiki Downloader](https://starbeamrainbowlabs.com/labs/peppermint/download.php)